-The Council provided grant administrative services to the City of Madison for a Community Development Block Grant neighborhood sanitary sewer facilities project.
-The project resulted in upgrading a sanitary sewer lift station and replacing sanitary sewer collection lines in a low- and moderate-income neighborhood.
+The Council provided grant administrative services to Bradford County for a Community Development Block Grant housing rehabilitation project.
+The project resulted in proving safe, suitable and sanitary housing for low- and moderate-income persons residing in owner-occupied housing unis.

-Transportation

-uring 2019, the Council conducted a number of transportation planning activities throughout the north central Florida region.
+uring 2021, the Council conducted a number of transportation planning activities throughout the north central Florida region.

 Metropolitan Transportation Planning

 Since 1978, the Council has provided staff services to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area to assist in developing transportation plans and programs.

 Long-Range Transportation Plan

-In 2019, several projects in the adopted multimodal Year 2040 Long-Range Transportation Plan were at various stages of development.
+In 2021, several projects in the adopted multimodal Year 2045 Long-Range Transportation Plan were at various stages of development.

-These projects included: